 Vanilla Coffee Cake Muffins are fluffy, buttery and delicious.
-Topped with a homemade pecan streusel, these vanilla-infused muffins are a perfect sweet addition to any weekend breakfast or brunch.
+Topped with a crunchy homemade pecan streusel, these vanilla muffins are a sweet addition to any weekend breakfast or brunch.
 Makes 12 muffins.

 Love brunch at home?
-You don’t want to skip Fresh Strawberry Scones, Hearty Quiche and How to Make a Mimosa Bar!
+Don’t skip Fresh Strawberry Scones, Hearty Quiche and Prosecco Mimosa!

-Coffee cake has always been one of my guilty pleasures.
+Coffee cake has always been one of my favorites.

 She’d bring the whole cake to their class, and I always found myself hoping there would be leftovers.